Kayak touring involves longer trips on rivers, canals, lakes, estuaries and the sea.

 Throughout the year, daytime touring paddles at the weekend are organised on our local rivers; the Severn, Avon or Wye.
 These enable touring paddlers to do longer trips to improve their skills and widen their experience on suitable stretches of water.
 This can also include a gentle introduction to paddling on moving water or the opportunity improve their general paddling abilities under supervision.

-As well as introductory training the club owns a selection of suitable touring boats and equipment for you to use so even if you are a complete beginner with an interest in paddling please do get in contact.
+To support introductory training the club owns a selection of suitable touring boats and equipment for you to use initially so even if you are a complete beginner with an interest in paddling please do get in contact.
+Beginners do need to complete the introductory sessions and do some further paddling on the canal to practice skills and build fitness, to be able to take part in the Tuesday night local trips and the longer weekend trips.